-Durham Connects nurse Liz Stevens visits with a Durham parent and her child.
-The Duke Center for Child & Family Policy launched the nurse home visiting program in 2008 as part of research into ways to prevent child maltreatment.
+The Duke Center for Child & Family Policy launched the nurse home visiting program as Durham Connects in 2008 as part of research into ways to prevent child maltreatment.
 The model is now being implemented across the country as Family Connects.
 Evidence from an ongoing randomized controlled trial shows that the model delivers a significant reduction in emergency room visits and an estimated 3-to-1 return on investment.

 Learn more about the Durham Connects organization on their website.

 National Security/ Foreign Policy

 Durham, NC is growing, but it has a legacy of inequality.
 For example, many neighborhoods had "covenants" requiring that excluded non-whites from buying homes.
 Professor Bob Korstad has been looking into the issue, and his research has been turned into a civic education initiative, Bull City 150: Reckoning with Durham's Past to Build a More Equitable Future.
 The project culminates in 2019, Durham's 150th birthday.